How We Evaluate Your Application

 Incoming first-year students demonstrate superior academic performance — and the potential to do more.
 Most admitted students are ranked in the top 10 percent of their graduating class, and their median standardized test score is in the top 5 percent.

-No specific curriculum is prescribed or required, though students offered admission typically pursue the most rigorous program available to them in English, mathematics, science, social studies, foreign language and the arts.
+Outside of mathematics, no specific curriculum is prescribed or required, though students offered admission typically pursue the most rigorous program available to them in English, science, social studies, foreign language and the arts.
+Students are expected to have earned a grade of C or better in at least three years of high school mathematics, including Advanced Algebra (Algebra II).
 Careful attention is paid to preparation for the intended major.

 The review is not formulaic — we try to envision your performance at the next level.